Harvard-IACS/2023-AC215/milestone5.md

 ---
 ### Milestone 5: Machines.
 Development, Deployment, and Scaling of Application

+Milestone 5 emphasizes the final stages of the project, focusing on the development and deployment of a user-facing application that ties together the various components built in previous milestones.
+From designing an intuitive user interface to implementing scalable solutions with Kubernetes, this milestone ensures that the project is not only functional but also ready for real-world usage.

+The completion of this milestone signifies a comprehensive understanding of full-stack development, from front-end design to back-end integration, deployment, and scaling.
+It provides hands-on experience with modern tools and methodologies, preparing students for industry challenges and ensuring that they can apply these skills in their future careers.

+ ### Key dates:

+- Due date: Nov 14th

 #### Objectives:

 - **App Design, Setup, and Code Organization**: Design the overall architecture of the application, including its user interface, functionality, and underlying code structure.
 Focus on intuitive design and clean code organization to ensure maintainability and efficiency.